Simmering: Methods and equipments

+Some modern gas ranges have a simmering burner, which may be a rear burner, supporting a steady low heat.
+Many electric ranges have a simmer setting.

+Slow cookers are countertop electrical appliances used to cook foods at simmering temperature or somewhat lower for hours at a time.

+By cuisine

 Japanese cuisine

 In Japanese cuisine, simmering is often considered one of the four essential cooking techniques, along with grilling, steaming, and deep frying.

-American cuisine
+International cuisine

-Food prepared in a crockpot is simmered.
-Examples include stews, chili, soups, etc.
+Food prepared in a crockpot or slow cooker is simmered.
+Examples include stews, chili con carne, soups, etc.

 Bulgarian cuisine

 Bulgarian traditional food, especially tender meat dishes are often simmered for extended periods of time.
 Examples include stews, soups, Vanyas, etc.